Viewing Prototypes with Presentation View

 Depending on the device, this may not include any of the additional Prototyping Settings (like the simulated device, or the background color).

 Tip!
-You can also view Prototypes using the Figma Mirror app.
-This allows you to view the Prototype in a more realistic and immersive environment, without the limitations of the browser.
+You can also preview any Prototype interactions via the Figma Mirror app.
+This allows you to see how the Prototype will look in a more realistic and immersive environment, without the limitations of a browser.

 5 | Using Observation Mode